systemslab/popper-paper/main.md

 sharing between users over a wide-area network.

-In subsequent sections we describe several experiments that evaluate the performance of GassyFS.
+In subsequent sections we describe several experiments that evaluate the performance of GassyFS[^note-to-reviewers].
 We note that while the performance numbers obtained are relevant, they are not our main focus.
-Instead, we put more emphasis on how we obtained the baselines for our experiments, how we organize them in the paper repository and how we can reproduce results on multiple environments with minimal effort.
+Instead, we put more emphasis on the goals of the experiments, how we can reproduce results on multiple environments with minimal effort and how we can ensure the validity of the results.

+[^note-to-reviewers]: Due to time constraints we had to limit the amount of experiments that we include.
+We will expand the number of experiments, as well as the number of platforms we test on.

 ## Experimental Setup